Mount Gulian: Revolutionary War

 During this war, Gulian Verplanck's son Samuel stayed at the house, while his wife Judith Crommelin remained at the family mansion at 3 Wall Street, New York City.
 In early 1783 Major General Friedrich Wilhelm von Steuben made Mount Gulian his headquarters.
 At the same time, George Washington had his headquarters in Hasbrouck House, Newburgh on the opposite side of the Hudson River.

 On the morning of May 13, 1783, a group of officers of the Continental Army met at Mount Gulian to found the Society of the Cincinnati.
 Mount Gulian is the headquarters of the Society's New York State branch.
+In 1803, upon the death of Judith Commerlin Verplanck, the family mansion at 3 Wall Street was closed and much of its furnishings moved to Mount Gulian.
 The building was extended by in 1804 by Daniel Crommelin Verplanck, the grandson of Gulian Verplanck II, who also laid out the garden.
 When Marquis de Lafayette visited the house on his return to America in 1824, he stayed in the new addition.

 James Brown

 James Brown was born into slavery in Fredericktown, Maryland in 1793, and escaped via the Underground Railroad to New York City, where found work as a waiter at the Verplanck's mansion on Wall St. A story handed down in the Verplanck family relates that a dinner guest recognized Brown as an escaped slave, and notified the owner in Maryland.
 According to William E. Verplanck, "This made necessary the redemption of James."
 The master was paid off and Brown was hired by the Verplancks as a coachman in Manhattan.
 He learned to read and write, most likely taught by Mary Anna Verplanck, eldest daughter of Daniel C. Verplanck.
 Brown was employed as the master gardener at Mount Gulian from 1826 to 1864.
 In September 1826, he returned to Maryland and purchased his wife's freedom with money he had saved while working up north.
 Around 1826 James Brown began to keep a detailed journal of everyday life, one of the very few journals of daily life as experienced by a black person anywhere in the North.

 In 1849 construction of the Hudson River Railroad cut off access to the Verplanck boat and bathhouse at the end of the property at the shoreline.

-In 1803, upon the death of Judith Commerlin Verplanck, the family mansion at 3 Wall Street was closed and much of its furnishings moved to Mount Gulian.